-Intel Says it Fixed 7nm Process, But Will Still Outsource Some Parts
+Intel Says It Fixed 7nm Process, but Will Still Outsource Some Parts

 Notably, the 2023 timeline is still delayed relative to Intel's original timeline for its 7nm process, but is in line with the six-month delay the company outlined when it announced that its 7nm process was broken.
 Gelsinger noted that while his cursory 7nm investigation took place over the last week, it's based on data collected over the last six months as Intel investigated the yield issues.

 Intel CEO Bob Swan weighed in with more details, saying that the company's yield issues with the 7nm process stemmed from difficulties with a sequence of steps in the company's production process, which introduced defects.
 "By rearchitecting these steps, we have been able to resolve the defects," Swan said.
-Swan also said that the company has simplified and streamlined the 7nm process, implying there may be some significant changes to 7nm's performance and/or design targets, to better ensure that the company can deliver on its 2023 roadmap.
+Swan also said that the company has simplified and streamlined the 7nm process to better ensure that the company can deliver on its 2023 roadmap, implying there may be some significant changes to 7nm's performance and/or design targets.

-Intel chips based on the 7nm process will debut in 2023, with client processors coming first and server products following.
+Intel chips based on the 7nm process will debut in 2023, with client processors coming in the first half and server products following.
 That timeline still leaves Intel's competitors, like TSMC and Samsung, with a process node advantage in the 2023 time frame.
 TSMC projects it will be in full production of its 3nm node in 2023, explaining Intel's continued need to outsource some products.
+Intel plans to leverage its packaging technology and disaggregated design philosophy to integrate externally-produced chips into its own products.

 Gelsinger also said the company remains committed to re-establishing its lead in process node technology, saying he's "not interested in closing the gaps...but being the unquestioned leader in process technology."